nvibert/terraform-build-windows/README.md

 # terraform-build-windows

-A sample script to build a provider in Windows and move it to the right folder When you want to compile a Terraform provider, it's sometimes confusing to work out how to do it and in which folder to push it.
+A sample to try out Terraform in Windows with a sample web application and a simple Terraform provider.

+When you want to compile a Terraform provider, it's sometimes confusing to work out how to do it and in which folder to push it.
-It's even more confusing in Windows when you spend most of your time on a Mac.
+It's even more confusing in Windows when you spend most of your time on a Mac: these instructions are mostly about helping others who run into this challenge.

 ## Assumptions and Format